eleanoraallen/GraphDocs/README.md

 - `<Full></Full>` : specifies that whatever is in-between these two tags will render such that it will take up the full width of the body
 - `<Left></Left>` & `<Right></Right>` : These tags must be used together in this order!
 Specifies that, when possible, the contents will be rendered in parralel collumns, the stuff between the `<Left>` `</Left>` tags on the left, and the stuff between the `<Right></Right>` tags on the right.
 - `<Example></Example>` : creates an instance of the example component initialized with whatever text is between the tags.
+- `<StaticExample></StaticExample>` : creates an instance of the static example component initialized with whatever text is between the tags.
 - `<Type></Type>` : creates an instance of the type component initialized with whatever text is between the tags.
 - `<TypeList></TypeList>` : creates an instance of the type component initialized with whatever text is between the tags.
 - `<OperationTable></OperationTable>` : creates an instance of the type component initialized with whatever text is between the tags.